Scalekit FAST MCP Integration is now live

 • Inconsistent login flow: Each IdP had its own quirks, leading to broken authentication flows.

-If GateKeeper had implemented SSO with Scalekit, they could have avoided the above complexities and saved days of engineering bandwidth.
+If Gatekeeper had implemented SSO with Scalekit, they could have avoided the above complexities and saved days of engineering bandwidth.
 Let's take a look at how Scalekit makes this possible.

 How Scalekit works behind the scenes